If you had to guess, how many social media platforms do you think exist right now?

 Instagram got its start back in 2010 and was about as close to an overnight success as an online platform can be.
 In just two and a half months, Instagram had already generated over 1 million users.

-- Today, Instagram has over 1 billion active users each month
+- Today, Instagram has 1.22 billion active monthly users

 - Instagram users will spend nearly 30 minutes of their day on the platform